babashka/babashka/doc/repl.md

 $
 ```

-Editor plugins known to work with a babashka socket REPL:
+Editor plugins and tools known to work with a babashka socket REPL:

 - Emacs: [inf-clojure](https://github.com/clojure-emacs/inf-clojure):